benmalcom/frontend-challenge/README.md

 ### Challenge

-Build a very basic single-page application to create a SquadOfChampions of Champions.
+Build a very basic single-page application to create a SquadOfChampions of ChampionsList.

 Using the provided Figma design and data files the application should: